What is cefotetan?

 What other drugs will affect cefotetan?

-Tell your doctor about all other medications you use, especially another injected antibiotic, such as:
+Tell your doctor about all your other medicines, especially another injected antibiotic.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.